 “YOU HAVE BEEN TOLD WHAT IS GOOD AND WHAT THE LORD REQUIRES OF YOU: ONLY TO DO THE RIGHT AND TO LOVE GOODNESS, AND TO WALK HUMBLY WITH YOU GOD.” – MICAH 6:8

-Sister Rose Ann Barmann celebrated a life-giving fifty years of Monastic vows in August 2010.
+Sister Rose Ann Barmann, OSB celebrated a life-giving sixty years of Monastic vows in August 2020.
 Since she made her first profession in January 1960 (in Atchison, KS), she never looked back.
 Sister Rose Ann describes her lived experience as a Benedictine Sister like “two hands clapping with only one sound of rejoicing.”
 One hand represents her transformation to seek God in daily living within community and the other hand represents what has flowed from that choice into her service and ministry.
 She sees her life as creative, challenging and exciting.
+She is currently in the process of launching Bakhita Mountain Home as a separate 501(c)3 organization to help adult victims of human trafficking.